simonmichael/hledger/MANUAL.markdown

     prices for amounts which have them.
 (This currently means that it does not print multi-commodity transactions in valid journal format.)

-### More examples and recipes

--   Here's a bash function that will run hledger chart and display the image in your (graphical) emacs:

-        function chart () {
-          hledger chart $* && emacsclient -n hledger.png
-        }

-    Example:

-        $ chart food --depth 2 -p jan

 ### Troubleshooting

 #### Installation issues